-&lt;sup>23 WSSCP can be found HERE
+23 WSSCP can be found HERE

-- 1. Our school will follow the guidance as set out in Part 4 of Keeping Children Safe in Education 2022.
-We will follow that guidance where it is alleged that anyone working in the school or a college that provides education for children under 18 years of age, including supply teachers, volunteers and contractors has: - i.
-Behaved in a way that has, or may have harmed a child; - ii.
-Possibly committed a criminal offence against/related to a child; - iii.
-Behaved towards a child or children in a way which indicates s/he would pose a risk of harm if they work regularly or closely with children; - iv. behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 2.
+- iii.
+Behaved towards a child or children in a way which indicates they would pose a risk of harm if they work regularly or closely with children; - iv. behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 2.
 We recognise that point iv above includes behaviour that may have happened outside of school or college, that might make an individual unsuitable to work with children. - 3.
 As a school we will appoint a case manager to lead any investigation.
-If the allegation relates to a member of staff the Headteacher will be the case manager.
+If the allegation relates to a member of staff the headteacher will be the case manager.
 If the allegation is regarding the headteacher, then the Chair of Governors will be the case manager.